National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Bucovina

-Bucovina is the land of painted monasteries, a region in northeastern Romania where art and faith meet in unique masterpieces of global significance.
-The exterior frescoes of the Bucovina monasteries, created in the…
+Bucovina is the land of painted monasteries, a region in northeastern Romania where art and faith meet in unique masterpieces recognized worldwide.
+The exterior frescoes of the Bucovina monasteries, created in the...

-Bucovina is the land of painted monasteries, a region in northeastern Romania where art and faith meet in unique masterpieces of global significance.
-The exterior frescoes of the Bucovina monasteries, created in the 15th–16th centuries and preserved almost intact after 500 years, are considered among the most valuable medieval art pieces in Europe.
-With 5 monasteries listed as UNESCO World Heritage Sites, bucolic landscapes of hills and forests, legendary hospitality, and a cuisine that turns every meal into a celebration, Bucovina is a destination worth exploring with care and patience.
+Bucovina is the land of painted monasteries, a region in northeastern Romania where art and faith meet in unique masterpieces recognized worldwide.
+The exterior frescoes of the Bucovina monasteries, created in the 15th–16th centuries and preserved almost intact after 500 years, are considered among the most valuable works of medieval art in Europe.
+With 5 monasteries listed as UNESCO World Heritage sites, bucolic landscapes of hills and forests, legendary hospitality, and a cuisine that turns every meal into a celebration, Bucovina is a destination worth exploring with care and patience.

 What to Visit in Bucovina